 OCLC FirstSearch is an online reference search tool that delivers quality content from WorldCat and another 10 quality, respected databases in a wide range of subjects.
 It provides access to more than 258 million records via WorldCat.
 Various library ownership information in WorldCat is linked to most FirstSearch databases.
 There is a choice of seven interface languages: English, French, Spanish, Japanese, Korean, and Chinese.

 An extremely valuable link to over 50 databases representing a broad range of fields from the Arts and Sciences.
 Also available are links to numerous full-text e-books (not downloadable), various editions of the Encyclopedia Britannica, and some Massachusetts resource collections.

 LBG (Lexikon zur byzantinischen Gräzität)

 Lexikon zur byzantinischen Gräzität (LBG), published by the Austrian Academy of Sciences (Die Österreichische Akademie der Wissenschaften), is the result of a collaboration with the Thesaurus Linguae Graecae (TLG) at the University of California, Irvine.
 The LBG is the foremost lexicographical resource in Byzantine Studies mainly covering the period from the 4th to the 15th century A.D. taken from more than 3,000 texts.
-Seven fascicles have appeared to date, with one more scheduled to appear in 2016.
+Eight fascicles have appeared to date.
 When completed the dictionary will consist of more than 2,000 printed pages, containing approx. 80,000 lemmata.

 New Testament Abstracts